create3000/x_ite/docs/_posts/components/VolumeRendering/SilhouetteEnhancementVolumeStyle.md

 SilhouetteEnhancementVolumeStyle specifies that volumetric data is rendered with silhouette enhancement.

-The SilhouetteEnhancementVolumeStyle node belongs to the **VolumeRendering** component and its container field is *renderStyle.* It is available since X3D version 3.3 or later.
+The SilhouetteEnhancementVolumeStyle node belongs to the **VolumeRendering** component and its default container field is *renderStyle.* It is available since X3D version 3.3 or later.

 ## Hierarchy